sutoiku/puffin/docs/Monostore.md

 - 448 vCPUs
 - 24 TiB of RAM
 - 100 Gbps of network bandwidth
-- 1,689 seconds (28 minutes) to fill 80% of RAM with data uncompressed
+- 169 seconds (less than 3 minutes) to fill 80% of RAM with data uncompressed
 - $218.40/hour (on-demand) — $9.1/TiB·hour

 This is sufficient for reduced datasets of 20 TB in size compressed, or 100 TB to 200 TB in size uncompressed.